 A Louisiana Foreign LLC is an LLC that does business in Louisiana but was not originally formed there.
-To do business as a foreign LLC in Louisiana, you first need to register with the Secretary of State by filing an Application for Authority to Conduct Business in Louisiana, which costs $150 (plus a $5 credit card fee).
+To do business as a foreign LLC in Louisiana you'll need to register with the Secretary of State by filing an Application for Authority to Conduct Business and paying the state filing fee of $150 (plus a $5 credit card fee).
 The state of Louisiana doesn’t define which activities count as doing business, but your foreign LLC will probably need to register if it hire employees, owns or leases property, opens a store, office, or warehouse, sell products or services, or applies for a professional license in Louisiana.

 Ready to Register a Foreign LLC in Louisiana?GET STARTED